-The insurance company may want to settle a claim without going to court but some cases end up going to trial.
-If you are in a car accident lawsuit that is going to trial you might be wondering what to expect.
+Though insurance companies may want to settle claims without going to court, some cases end up going to litigation and trial.
+If you are involved in a car accident lawsuit that is going to trial, you might be wondering what to expect.
 Who will be there?
 What sort of evidence might be presented?
 Who decides the winner?
 The following article provides a general overview of the trial process and attempts to answer these questions.

-Juries are selected through a random process and both attorneys have an opportunity to ask questions and exclude certain jurors.
-The jury selection involves the attorneys introducing the issues in the case to the potential jury pool.
+Juries are selected through a random process and both attorneys have an opportunity to ask questions and exclude certain jurors who may be unfit to serve.
+The jury selection involves the attorneys introducing a very brief summary of the issues in the case to the potential jury pool.
 Juries are responsible for making findings of fact, while judges make decisions relating to the law.
-In a civil case, the verdict often does not have to be unanimous as in a criminal trial.
+In a civil case and due to the lower standard of proof, the verdict often does not have to be unanimous as in a criminal trial.

-When jury selection is completed the trial commences.
+When jury selection (voir dire) is completed the trial commences.

 The parties may ask the judge to hear pre-trial motions that will make the trial more efficient or exclude evidence that is not relevant.
-The plaintiff and defendant have an opportunity at the beginning of the trial to make an opening statement.
+The plaintiff and defendant have an opportunity at the beginning of the trial to make opening statements.
 Either side can file a motion for the judge to render summary judgment or dismiss the case.
-These motions can only be granted if one party cannot prevail over the other, or where there are no contested facts for a jury to decide.
+These motions can only be granted if one party cannot legally prevail over the other, or where there are no contested facts for a jury to decide.

 After opening arguments the plaintiff presents their evidence.
 Evidence may include: